 - Find out how to take it safely and possible side effects.

-- The dose of atomoxetine will be different for different people, depending on your body weight and your response to the medication.
+- The dose of atomoxetine will be different for different people, depending on your body weight and your response to the medicine.

-- Always take your atomoxetine exactly as your doctor has told you.
+- Always take your atomoxetine exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much atomoxetine to take, how often to take it, and any special instructions.

-- Take atomoxetine once or twice a day: Atomoxetine is usually taken once a day, in the morning.
-Sometimes, your doctor may recommend dividing the dose into 2, taking the first part of the dose in the morning and the other part late afternoon or early evening.
+- Timing: Atomoxetine is usually taken once a day, in the morning.
+Sometimes, your healthcare provider may recommend dividing the dose into 2, taking the first part of the dose in the morning and the other part late afternoon or early evening.
 Take your medicine at about the same time each day.

 - Swallow the capsules whole with a full glass of water: You can take your dose with or without food.